api3dao/old-api3-docs/docs/next/tutorials/airnode-starter.md

   api3/airnode:latest
 ```

-This will output a receipt file with the extension `.receipt.json`.
+This will output a receipt file with the extension **.receipt.json** in the /config directory.

-### Fund your master wallet
+### Fund Master Wallet

 Run the following to send your master wallet 0.1 ETH for it to [create a provider record](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/provider.md#creating-a-provider-record) for you on-chain.